Rosalind Allen: Early life

-Born Rosalind Ingledew in New Zealand, she studied acting there, before moving to the United States.
+Born Rosalind E. Ingledew in New Zealand, she studied acting there, before moving to the United States.

 Career

 Her first movie appearance was as an extra in the film Three Men and a Little Lady, and after guest appearances on a number of daytime dramas dating back to the mid-1980s, and a fairly large part in Children of the Corn II: The Final Sacrifice, as well as several independent films, Allen was signed as a main character in NBC's popular sci-fi series, seaQuest DSV, but she left after one season.

 Like her seaQuest predecessor (Stephanie Beacham), she appeared in an episode of Star Trek: The Next Generation.
 Allen also appeared alongside her then husband Todd Allen in seaQuest DSV in the episode "The Siamese Dream".

-Allen twice portrayed the love interest of Bobby Ewing (Patrick Duffy), though different characters, on both the final episode of the original run of Dallas and the first reunion TV movie Dallas: J.R.
+Allen twice portrayed the love interest of Bobby Ewing (Patrick Duffy), though as different characters, on both the final episode of the original run of Dallas and the first reunion TV movie Dallas: J.R.
 Returns.